 Stuxnet: The US-Israeli Cyber Campaign Against the Iranian Nuclear Program Ever since the early 1990s, a shared perception of the threat posed by Iran’s nuclear program has been the basis for a variety of joint US-Israeli efforts, spanning the diplomatic, economic and...

 Joys and Challenges Facing Israel Speakers Israeli speakers face unique joys and challenges.
 Unlike many other countries and conflicts, Israel is constantly in the global media, especially in the US.
 It sometimes seems almost as if the NY Times and Washington Post...

-I have spent nearly decades honing my expertise in Israeli national security, US-Israeli relations, American policy in the Middle East and Middle Eastern affairs generally.
+I have spent nearly four decades honing my expertise in Israeli national security, US-Israeli relations, American policy in the Middle East and Middle Eastern affairs generally.
 I served in Israel’s defense establishment for over two decades, as an analyst...

 Subscribe to my Publications